 The studies in our Department have as purpose to teach the theoretical and applied technological principles of the following sectors in the field of Biomedical Engineering:

-Finally the Diploma Thesis provides the opportunity for the student to obtain the experience of studying a specific aspect of biomedical engineering in depth, focusing on developing the student’s personal skills.
+Finally, the Diploma Thesis provides the opportunity for the student to obtain the experience of studying a specific aspect of biomedical engineering in depth, focusing on developing the student’s personal skills.

-During the first nine (9) semesters the studies include theoretical teaching, laboratory exercises, design and construction of devices, seminars, visits to hospitals and practicals.
-The curriculum includes 3-months practical training by selection (instead 2 theoretical courses) in the public or private sector, while the last (10th) semester is dedicated for the Diploma Thesis.
+During the first nine (9) semesters, the studies include theoretical teaching, laboratory exercises, design and construction of devices, seminars, visits to hospitals and practicals.
+The curriculum includes 3-months of practical training by selection (instead of two theoretical courses) in the public or private sector, while the last (10th) semester is dedicated to the Diploma Thesis.

-The total number of courses to graduate is 61 or 63 (depending the selection of Internship or no), as well as the Diploma Thesis.
+Seventy-nine (79) courses are in total available in the curriculum (with Internship and Diploma Thesis), 30 of them are elective.
+The total number of courses to graduate is 61 or 63 (depending on the selection of Internship or no), as well as the Diploma Thesis.

 The courses are divided into General Background (17 courses), Special Background (45 courses) and Specialization (17 courses).
 Moreover, 18 of these courses (which are of Special Background or Specialization types) are characterized as courses of Level 7.